 Risk Scenario

 A risk scenario is similar to an event scenario, but instead of running for one single event FloodAdapt runs the flood model for every event in a probabilistic event set.
-This is a set (put together when a FloodAdapt system is set up) consisting of specifications for different (compound) events that can lead to flooding in the area and their occurrence frequencies.
+This is a set consisting of specifications for different (compound) events that can lead to flooding in the area and their occurrence frequencies.
 A paper describing how this event set was prepared for Charleston, South Carolina can be found here.

 The hazard calculation and impact & risk calculation frameworks for a risk scenario are presented in the sections below.